MichalPleban/cbm2-pc-emulator/README.md

 # PC emulation layer

 This software allows you to run IBM PC software on a Commodore 710 equipped with the 8088 card.
-The card has a dedicated MS-DOS 1.25 port that runs on it, but there is very little software that could be used.
+The card has a dedicated MS-DOS 1.25 port that runs on it, but there is very little software that could be used with that old version.
+The computer is also not PC-compatible, so even the few software titles that support MS-DOS 1.x don't work.

-The aim of the project is to emulate as much of the PC architecture in software, to allow booting PC versions of MS-DOS and run PC software.
+The aim of the project is to emulate as much of the PC architecture in software as possible, to allow booting PC versions of MS-DOS and running PC software.
+Currently, PC-DOS versions 2.00 and 3.30 have been successfully booted using the emulation layer.

 ## Quick start guide

 Use `cbmlink` (or other tool) to create two Commdore disks:

- * `launch.d80` is the native version of MS-DOS 1.25 designed to run on CBM-II software.
+ * `host.d80` is the native version of MS-DOS 1.25 designed to run on CBM-II software.
 It serves as the launchpad for the emulation layer.
- * `msdos330.d80` is the image created from a 360 kB PC diskette containing PC-DOS 3.30.
+ * `pcdos33.d82` is the image created from a 720 kB PC diskette containing PC-DOS 3.30 (if you do not have the 8250 drive, you can use `pcdos33a.d80` instead).

 Insert the first diskette in the drive 0 and hit Shift+Run to start MS-DOS.
 After the system loads, issue the following commands: